MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/native-messaging.md

 ![extension showing in Microsoft Edge](../media/secureextension.png)

 ## Packaging

+> [!NOTE]
+> Submitting a Microsoft Edge extension to the Windows Store is currently a restricted capability.
+[Reach out to us](http://aka.ms/extension-request) with your requests to be a part of the Windows Store, and we’ll consider you for a future update.

-You can generate a Store package for submission to DevCenter using the built-in Visual Studio functionality:
+You can generate a Store package for submission to the Windows Dev Center using built-in Visual Studio functionality:

 ![Creating Store package](../media/create-store-package.PNG)

 ## Debugging